gflohr/qgoda-site/en/docs/po-translations.md

 ## Trigger Documents

-The central idea of content inernationalization inQgoda are so-called trigger documents.
+The central idea of content inernationalization in Qgoda are so-called trigger documents.
 They have no content but only <q-term>front matter</q-term>:

 ```yaml